Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Examples

 \section{Examples}

-~ Upon establishing the internal algebra of competing orders in the core of topological defects of mass orders, we now discuss some physically pertinent examples for both single-flavored and valley-degenerate QBT systems.
+~ Upon establishing the internal algebra of competing orders in the core of topological defects (vortices and skyrmions) of mass orders, we now discuss some physically pertinent examples for both single-flavored and valley-degenerate QBT systems that complement the discussion in the introductory section~\ref{subsec:summary}.